 A better option for you may be commercial freeze dried food.
 One of the best and most popular brands is Mountain House.
-They offer a full range of products, and you may only need something like this Classic Bucket with 29 servings.
+They offer a full range of products, and you may only need something like this Essential Bucket with 22 servings.

-You may also want to know that the shelf life is twice that long on Mountain House food in cans.
-For an example see the Mountain House Beef Stroganoff with Noodes #10 Can on Amazon.
+You can also buy Mountain House food in cans.
+For an example see the Mountain House Chili Mac with Beef #10 Can on Amazon.

 How Much Does a Freeze Dryer Cost?